bgri/m100LE/sendfile.md

-# How to send an ASCII file to a Model 100 via RS232C serial
+# How to send an ASCII file to a Model 100 via RS232C

-To receive ASCII (plain text) files, no special program is needed on the Model 100.
-The instructions on the other end, however, depend upon what type of computer you are sending from.
+Receiving an ASCII (plain text) file over the serial port is easy on a Model 100 and no special program is needed.
+Sending a file to the Model 100 is also fairly simple, but the instructions depend upon what type of computer you are using.

 [Side note: For _binary_ files, you must use a special program, like [TEENY](https://youtu.be/H0xx9cOe97s).]